 Assisted vs. memory care facilities – fine dining

-Assisted living communities provide three meals daily, usually in a friendly atmosphere.
+Assisted living communities provide three meals daily, aged care homes, usually in a friendly atmosphere.
 Memory care communities provide not just meals and socializing around the table but also an atmosphere that promotes independence and dignity for persons living with dementia.